saibotsivad/svelte-app-tutorial/README.md

 	<title>Animal Phone Book</title>
 	<!--
 	IMPORTANT!
-In order for the emoji to show up correctly, you will need to set this <meta> element as shown here!
+In order for the emoji to show up correctly, you will probably need to set this <meta> element as shown here!
 	-->
 	<meta http-equiv="Content-Type" content="text/html;charset=utf-8">
 </head>